 Lastly, the seller will be required to provide a Safety Standards Certificate for the vehicle before the ownership is transferred.
 You can request to see the certificate before you agree to purchase the vehicle.

 In addition to researching the specific history of the vehicle, do your research on the seller from whom you are planning to purchase the vehicle.

 In the case of a private sale (sale by owner), you may need to use your intuition to determine if the seller is reputable.
 For added protection, have a trusted mechanic inspect the vehicle you intend to purchase.
 If at any point something doesn’t feel right, move into other options.

-A vehicle being sold “as is” may require repairs.
-In some cases, an “As Is” vehicle may not be permitted on the road until it has been repaired.
+When a vehicle is being sold “as is”, it likely requires repairs.
+In some cases, an “As Is” vehicle may not be road legal on the road until it the repairs have been completed.
 If you intend to purchase an “As Is” vehicle, have any repairs quoted by a variety of mechanics.
 This will help ensure you know what you’re getting into before you make the purchase.

 Before you make your decision, be sure to research the market value of the vehicles you are considering.
 Compare prices for vehicles of the same make, model, year, condition and with similar mileage (kilometers indicated on the odometer).
-Consider negotiating with the seller if you feel the vehicle’s value has been inflated.
+If you’re not happy with the value, consider negotiating with the seller.

 Once you have refined your search, call your insurance broker.
 Give your broker the make, model and year of the vehicles you are considering.
 With this information, your Easyway Insurance broker can provide you with insurance quotes for each vehicle on your list.
 That way, you can understand how the purchase of your vehicle will impact your overall budget.